 Best Old Fashion in Denver

 An ode to the classic cocktail and a walkthrough of where to find a damn good one in LoDo.
-Featuring V/Cs standout take on the Old Fashioned, plus a few thoughts on balance, bourbon, and why this drink is the true benchmark of a bars soul.

 Call Me Old Fashioned, But This Is New!